kristofzerbe/kiko.io/source/_posts/Discoveries-5.md

   Jeremy shows in his blog post the possibilities of dealing with images in ASP.NET Core in terms of format, orientation and quality.
 A must read for every .NET developer.
 {% enddiscovery %}

-{% discovery "Best way to lazy load images for maximum performance" "ADRIAN BECE" https://blog.prototyp.digital/best-way-to-lazy-load-images-for-maximum-performance/ Discoveries-5 best-way-lazy-load-images.png %}
+{% discovery "Best way to lazy load images for maximum performance" "Adrian Bece" https://blog.prototyp.digital/best-way-to-lazy-load-images-for-maximum-performance/ Discoveries-5 best-way-lazy-load-images.png %}
   Delivering images on the web is difficult due to different devices and bandwidths.
 Adrian shows how to achieve a maximum of performance on lazy loading images via native JavaScript.
 {% enddiscovery %}